Chart Color Schemes

 Berowra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Berowra, as per the latest Census data, 94.6% of dwellings were houses, with the remaining 5.5% being semi-detached, apartments, or other dwellings.
-This contrasts with Sydney metropolitan area's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Berowra stood at 38.6%, with mortgaged dwellings at 48.9% and rented ones at 12.4%.
-The median monthly mortgage repayment was $2,700, higher than the Sydney metro average of $2,427.
-Median weekly rent in Berowra was $580, compared to $470 in Sydney metro.
-Nationally, Berowra's mortgage repayments were significantly higher at $1,863, and rents substantially above the national average of $375.
+In Berowra, as per the latest Census, 94.6% of dwellings were houses, with the remaining 5.5% consisting of semi-detached homes, apartments, and other types.
+This is in contrast to Sydney metropolitan area's dwelling structure, which comprised 55.9% houses and 44.1% other dwellings.
+Home ownership in Berowra stood at 38.6%, with mortgaged dwellings accounting for 48.9% and rented dwellings making up 12.4%.
+The median monthly mortgage repayment in the area was $2,700, surpassing Sydney metro's average of $2,427.
+Meanwhile, the median weekly rent in Berowra was $580, compared to Sydney metro's $470.
+Nationally, Berowra's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing